 Perhaps in another blog post, but this time you will play the role as…

 Imagine that your king commanded that you should walk 20 miles into a deep dark wood.
 Then you had to search for a very rare plant that the king would use as decoration in his bedchamber.

 Because the king wanted you to do it.
 It wouldn`t benefit the kingdom at all.

 That is exactly what you are doing in your business when you are NOT working on your most important tasks.

 Stop Googling more plugins that you can cram into your website, when you should prioritize growing your email list.

 Stop drawing your next logo, when you should prioritize getting more clients.

-Stop considering jumping on the latest and hottest social media platform, when you should focus on engaging with your existing audience.
+Stop considering jumping on the latest and hottest social media platform, when you should focus on engaging with your existing audience and increasing traffic.

 You get the point.